userdeck/wordpress-plugin/readme.txt

 == Upgrade Notice ==

+= 1.1.5 =
+Fixed bug with registering sitemaps with seo plugin if guide is not setup.
+Changed removing plugin settings on uninstall instead deactivation.

 = 1.1.4 =
 Fixed bug with incompatible versions with the Yoast WordPress SEO plugin used for sitemap integration.